codalogic/cl-json-pull/README.md

 ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-Test Table of Contents
+Tests Table of Contents
 ======================
-To assist in seeing how the library can be used, using the principles of 'tests as documentation', the [test Table of Contents is here](test/clunit-toc.md).
+To assist in seeing how the library can be used, using the principle of 'tests as documentation', the [test Table of Contents is here](test/clunit-toc.md).